tariqulislaam/sudoku/README.md

 - Original game concept and design: Tariqul Islam ([Facebook](https://facebook.com/tariqulislaamrahat))

+## Update

+- Fixed some bugs and issues.
+- Added more bugs to fix later.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.